Neighbours Helping Neighbours

 Volunteer Roles

-For most volunteer roles, a once-weekly commitment is required.
-Roles marked AVAILABLE! are open, and we are accepting new volunteers to them.
+To maintain an optimal level of service to the community, a once-weekly commitment is required for most volunteer roles.
+Roles marked AVAILABLE are open, and we are accepting new volunteers to them.
 (All other roles are currently full, but check back frequently as they will open up.)

 If you would like to volunteer in the future, please review the volunteer role descriptions below and send us a message via the form at the bottom of this page.
 When a role becomes available, we will contact you about next steps (an inquiry/application to volunteer does not guarantee a volunteer position).
 Your patience is appreciated – not every role is always available, and we experience a high number of inquiries.
 We DO look forward to working with you soon!